-- 6. Now let's enter an origin, destination, and stops on this route.
+- Now let's enter an origin, destination, and stops on this route.
 Enter the following locations in this order: Elizabeth, NJ; Hamilton, NJ; Camden, NJ; and Pittsburgh, PA using any ZIP codes. - 7.
 Run the route.
 In the ETA/ETD column (scroll to the right if it's not visible, or float the route window) you can see the approximate time at which the truck would have to depart from Elizabeth to get to Pittsburgh at 4:30.
-We didn't set the amount of time the truck will spend at each stop or any break time in the
+We didn't set the amount of time the truck will spend at each stop in the HOS Manager, so this reflects only the driving time.